zoerooney/yo-emi/README.md

 That's all there is to it!

 ## Changelog
-2.0.7 Updated ReadMe a bit
+2.1 Updated ReadMe, version bump for refactor
-2.0.6 Updated to create the theme directory, fixed a few bugs 2.0.3 Fix package.json so other subdirectories are downloaded 2.0.2 Update installation directions
+2.0.6 Updated to create the theme directory, fixed a few bugs
+2.0.3 Fix package.json so other subdirectories are downloaded
+2.0.2 Update installation directions
 2.0.1 Improve description
 2.0.0 Pulls Emi from the theme's repo